PrajwalR7/note-app/README.md

 # Noter
-The application, named "Noter," functions similarly to platforms like Pastebin, enabling users to create, save, delete, and modify notes.
+The application, functions similarly to platforms like Pastebin, enabling users to create, save, delete, and modify notes.
 These notes can be designated as either private or public.

 ## Architecture
 ![noter-arch](https://github.com/PrajwalR7/note-app/assets/57180548/a7f2a4f7-9696-44eb-b0e1-8dc862a967ba)